buddhist-uni/buddhist-uni.github.io/_content/av/just-movement_delong-robert.md

   - becon
   - world
   - ambulit
+  - music
 ---

 > We call that "Progress"
 But it's just movement

-An upbeat song about taking on a spiritual perspective.
+An upbeat song about spiritual perspective.